pingcap/docs-cn/placement-rules-in-sql.md

 CREATE TABLE t2 (a INT);  -- Creates a table t2 with the default placement policy p2.

-CREATE TABLE t3 (a INT) POLICY=p1;  -- Creates a table t3 without the default policy p2, because this statement has specified another placement rule.
+CREATE TABLE t3 (a INT) PLACEMENT POLICY=p1;  -- Creates a table t3 without the default policy p2, because this statement has specified another placement rule.

 ALTER DATABASE test POLICY=p3;  -- Changes the default policy, and does not apply to existing tables.